 GOP Convention YouTube Contest — Granted, YouTube political videos have been almost exclusively the realm of Democrats and progressives, but for those on the right with a camera you have a chance of winning a trip to the GOP convention.
 Although, the powers that be aren’t completely ready to turn it over entirely to the masses as party officials will choose the five finalists.

 Direct Democracy? — It seems every year someone tries to float the idea of implementing some way for the average voter to get an actual say on legislation and for various reasons they always fail.
 While not exactly the same as some of those, New York congressman Randy Kuhl’s “Fix Washington” plan is at least a start.
-Constituents can submit ideas for legislation and overnight delivery viagra then vote on the top five (selected by Kuhl).
+Constituents can submit ideas for legislation and generic viagra uk then vote on the top five (selected by Kuhl).
 The winner will be introduced as a bill.